IAmGabrielMA/iamgabrielma.github.io/README.md

-# iamgabrielma.github.io

-Project compendium:
+# Portfolio - Gabriel Maldonado
+Contact me at: hello@gabrielmaldonado.me

-WordPress Plugin - Almond Stock Prices.
+**Name:** WordPress Plugin - Almond Stock Prices.

+**Description:** Display stock prices in your website through a widget pulling the necessary information from Yahoo Finances.
+Clean and simple.

+**Links and documentation:**